Spanish and Portuguese Hosts Eulàlia Miralles Jori in partnership with the Institut Ramon Llull

 (Hosted by Prof. Nasser Meerkhan)

-This talk will be in Spanish
+This talk was given in Spanish

 La mujer escribe.
 Espacios y géneros para la escritura femenina en la edad moderna